exakat/exakat-docs/Reference/Reports.rst

 PlantUml is a puml report format.

-PlantUml doesn't depend on themes.
+PlantUml doesn't depend on rulesets.

 .. _report-radwellcode: